Donegal County Council: History

 Donegal County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Donegal, succeeding the former judicial county of Donegal.

 Donegal County Council, which had previously held its meetings in Lifford Courthouse, acquired County House in Lifford for use as its meeting place and administrative headquarters in 1930.

 The d'Hondt method has been deployed by Donegal County Council since 2009 and has worked on all but budget day.
 This led Martin Harley (running mate of Joe McHugh at the 2020 general election) to suggest it be used to help form a government.

 Following the 2015 RTÉ programme Standards in Public Office, Milford councillor John O'Donnell was found by the Standards in Public Office Commission in March 2019 to have contravened the Local Government Act in three different instances, including failure to maintain proper standards of integrity, conduct and concern for the public interest.

+Attempted name change to Tirconaill County Council

+On 25 June 1920, in its first meeting after the election of a Sinn Féin majority, Donegal County Council voted to rename itself to Tirconaill County Council.
+The name Tirconaill (Tír Chonaill) was used in reference to the túath or Gaelic kingdom of Tír Chonaill (on which Donegal county was based) and the earldom that succeeded it.
+Tirconaill was seen as a more Irish name by the council, in line with the renaming of King's County Council to Offaly County Council six days prior and Queen's County Council to Leix County Council later that year.
+There was considerable backlash to this change in Inishowen, which was not within the historic territory of Tirconaill, with some proposing for it to be recognised as a separate county.

+The renaming of the county itself received limited recognition, with the Dáil constituency and Army Command retaining the name Donegal and both names appearing in Irish Free State legal documents.
+This confusing state of affairs was brought to attention at Lifford Equity Sessions in April 1924, resulting in debates regarding both the name change and its legality.
+In October 1927, a County Council discussion regarding the usage of the name Donegal in the county's official tourist guide resulted in the council unanimously deciding to retain the name Donegal, with the council's secretary declaring that the county had never been legally renamed to Tirconaill.
+The reasons for this included the perceived exclusion of Inishowen, Gaelic scholars claiming that the name Donegal was at least as Gaelic as Tirconaill and the potential of confusion for foreign tourists.
+Subsequently, the county boards were renamed from Tirconaill to Donegal.